juanfonsecasolis-gorillalogic/juanfonsecaGL.github.io/blog/reviewPaperLabsOct2024.md

 <img width="250" height="100" src='../img/GL_Logo_Primary_Blk.png'/>

 ## Abstract
-**Problem.** Per our previous experience in automation, we have noticed some areas of improvement,  particularly, regarding the daily regression execution time, the maintenance costs, the interaction with event-based pages (ReactJS), and the adaptation of Artificial Intelligence tools.
+**Problem.** Per our previous experience in automation, we have noticed some areas of improvement,  particularly, regarding the execution time of the daily regressions, the maintenance costs, the interaction with event-based pages (ReactJS), and the adaptation of Artificial Intelligence tools.

 **Motivation.** We have observed that these areas of improvement are ubiquitous across teams and could be of interest to others too.